bakamarudasi/monster_rpg_project/backend/README/README_EN.md

 ## Running with Docker

-The repository includes a `docker-compose.yml` for a sample Postgres + Flask setup.
-Build the images then launch the containers:
+The repository includes a `docker-compose.yml` that starts the Flask backend using SQLite.
+Build the image and launch the container:

 ```bash
 docker-compose build
 docker-compose up
 ```

-The backend service exposes port 5000.
-Source files under `./backend/src` are mounted into the container.
-Database data is stored in the named volume `postgres_data`.
-The `DATABASE_URL` variable in `docker-compose.yml` sets the connection string for the app (currently ignored by the Python code).
+The backend service exposes port 5000 and mounts `./backend/src` into the container so code changes are reflected immediately.

 ## Project Structure